-We enjoy panoramic views of the city and Port Phillip Bay from Melbourne at about 8.00am as we cross the Westgate Bridge, the longest in Australia at just under 2.6 kilometres in length.
-As we make our way down to the Surf Coast, with its enchanting beach side towns and strong swells, we pass by and hear a little about Victoria’s second largest city, Geelong.
+We enjoy panoramic views of the city and Port Phillip Bay from Melbourne at about 8.00 am as we cross the Westgate Bridge, the longest in Australia at just under 2.6 kilometers in length.
+As we make our way down to the Surf Coast, with its enchanting beachside towns and strong swells, we pass by and hear a little about Victoria’s second-largest city, Geelong.

 We make a number of scenic visits, including a photo opportunity at Eastern View’s Great Ocean Road Memorial Bridge, of course.
 We take a short side trip to the sweetly-scented eucalyptus forest in the township of Kennet River to find some of the local koalas in the native climate.

 The koala population is especially powerful here and frequent sightings are guaranteed!
 With Crimson Rosellas and King Parrots still ready for a handful of sunflower seeds, we also have an opportunity here to feed the vibrant local birdlife.

 We then proceed to our lunch stop in Apollo Bay with another photo stop along the way at Cape Patten.
 We will follow the Great Ocean Road away from the ocean and into the mountains after lunch.